openalpr/doc/source/on_premises.rst

   sudo apt update && sudo apt install openalpr-video
   ```

-After the install is complete, you can execute the alpr_video utility directly on the command line.
+After the install is complete, you can execute the alprvideogui and alprvideocli utility directly on the command line.

 GUI Usage